-Ministers should not be severe, anddraw upon any one man, and press means

-from him.
-And if he does not give just

-as much as another thinks he should, denounce him, and throw him overboard.

-They should be as patient and forbearing

-with individuals as the angels are.
-They

-should work in union with Jesus.
-Christ

-and angels are watching the development

-of character, and weighing moral worth.

-The Lord bears long with his erring peo-

-ple.
-The truth will be brought to bear closer and closer, and will lop off one idol after an other, until God reigns supreme in the hearts of his consecrated people.
+Ministers should not be severe, and draw upon any one man, and press means from him.
+And if he does not give just as much as another thinks he should, denounce him, and throw him overboard.
+They should be as patient and forbearing with individuals as the angels are.
+They should work in union with Jesus.
+Christ and angels are watching the development of character, and #44 weighing moral worth.
+The Lord bears long with his erring ${[\#6,p44]}$ people.
+The truth will be brought to bear closer and closer, and will lop off one idol after another, until God reigns supreme in the hearts of his consecrated people.

-I saw that God's people must bring to him a free-will offering, and the whole responsibility should be left upon the individual, whether he give much or little.
+I saw that God's people must bring to him a freewill offering, and the whole responsibility should be left upon the individual, whether he give much or little.
 It will be faithfully recorded.
 Give the people of God time to develop character.

-Ministers of Gop should bear the pointed testimony.
+Ministers of God should bear the pointed testimony.
 Bring the living truths to bear upon the heart.
-And when the people in Ohio have a worthy object placed before them, those whose hearts are in sympathy with the work will freely impart of their means to advance the cause of GoD.
-The LORD is testing and proving his people.
-Those who have no heart in the work, and fail to bring their offerings to God, he will visit them; they continue to cling to their covetousness, the Lord will separate them from his people.
+And when the people in Ohio have a worthy object placed before them, those whose hearts are in sympathy with the work will freely impart of their means to advance the cause of God.
+The Lord is testing and proving his people.
+Those who have no heart in the work, and fail to bring their offerings to God, he will visit them; and if they continue to cling to their covetousness, the Lord will separate them from his people.
 I saw that there must be a system which will draw upon all.
-Young men and young women who have health and strength, have felt but little burden of the work.
-They are accountable to GoD for their strength, and should bring a freewill offering to the LORD.
+Young men and young women who have health and strength, have felt but little #45 burden of the work.
+They are accountable to God for their strength, and should bring a free-will [#6.p45] offering to the Lord.
 And if they will not do this, his prospering hand will be removed from them.

-I saw that the special hand of GoD has not been with the work in Ohio to prosper the cause there.
+I saw that the special hand of God has not been with the work in Ohio to prosper the cause there.
 There is a lack, and there should be a close examination among the preachers and people.
-There should be a faithful scarching of heart to find the cause of so great a lack of the Spirit of Gon.
-Why do not the truths of Gon's word warm the heart and lead to self-denial and sacrifice?
+There should be a faithful searching of heart to find the cause of so great a lack of the Spirit of God.
+Why do not the truths of God's word warm the heart and lead to self-denial and sacrifice?
 Their sacrifices and offerings have nearly dried up.
 Let the ministers search and see what kind of an influence they have exerted.
 There has been with Bro.
-T. J. B. an independent spirit that Gon does not approve.
-His influence has not told for the union of GoD's people, or the advancement of the cause.
+T. J. B. an independent spirit that God does not approve.
+His influence has not told for the union of God's people, or the advancement of the cause.